tamoipen/jonathanwolDRIDGEPROPER/README.md

 * Concert at Webster Hall
 * Coney Island
 * Grant's Tomb
-* McSorley's - *especially if you're a lady be
+* McSorley's - *especially if you're a lady becaus